 Woorim Beach sand back-passing trial

-Council is trialling an innovative sand back-passing system to help manage erosion along Woorim Beach.
+Council has been trailling an innovative sand back-passing system since 2019.
+This helped manage erosion along Woorim Beach.

 Location